rjsalvadorr/portfolio-v5/content/posts/broquest.md

 I went back to school, and my brother got a bit more busy at work.

 I learned how much effort it took to build a good game.
-Hell, building a _playable_ game feels like it's an achievement in itself.
+Simply building a _playable_ game feels like an achievement in itself.
-All of this gave me tons of respect for serious game devs.
+All this work gave me tons of respect for serious game devs.

-Game dev'ing is really fun stuff though.
-It let me understand Bob Ross's feelings about the canvas:

-> See how you can move things around?
-You have unlimited power on this canvas -- can literally, literally move mountains